luindros/SmartOnCerner/README.md

-Building an smart on Cerner application that allows a consultant open the records of a patient and display all its observations in Cerner and interact with them.
-Allows the clinician to create an observation for that patient as well.
+SMART on Cerner application that enables a consultant to access a patient's records, view all their observations within Cerner, and interact with them.
+Additionally, the application allows the clinician to create new observations for the patient.
+This application has been created with the purpose of demonstrating how to build an SMART on EPIC application.

 <img width="725" alt="image" src="https://github.com/user-attachments/assets/96c8a3db-f41f-490a-bd63-4249241b43f7" />